jqmarron/MaxLife/README.md

 MaxLife_1 performs in 5 steps:

-- ✍️ &nbsp; Estimates the predicted quantile of the outcome distribution (Y) using a quantile regression model (Q) that includes a categorical variable with c levels (e.g., control, diet1, diet2, diet3).
-Note if c=1, then the predicted quantile is simply the unconditional sample quantile of the marginal distribution of Y. Selecting a specific lifespan percentile threshold is required for later classification.
-By default the threshold is set to percentile 90 (P90).
+- ✍️ &nbsp; The function estimates the predicted quantile of the outcome distribution (Y) through a quantile regression model (Q), which incorporates a categorical variable with c levels (e.g., control, diet1, diet2, diet3).
+When c=1, the predicted quantile corresponds to the unconditional sample quantile of the marginal distribution of Y. To facilitate later classification, a specific lifespan percentile threshold must be chosen.
+The default threshold is set to the 90th percentile (P90).
-- ✍️ &nbsp; Creates an indicator variable (I) that classifies observations within the data set as falling above (I=1) or below (I=0) the predicted percentile.
+- ✍️ &nbsp; Generates an indicator variable (I) that categorizes observations within the dataset as either above (I=1) or below (I=0) the predicted percentile.
-- ✍️ &nbsp; Using the indicator variable (I), builds 2x2 contingency table with frequencies of individuals and proportions.
+- ✍️ &nbsp; Utilizing the indicator variable (I), constructs a 2x2 contingency table displaying frequencies and proportions of individuals categorized as either above (I=1) or below (I=0) the predicted percentile.
-- ✍️ &nbsp; Pairwise compares maximun lifespan by treatment or condition.
-Tests the significance of group diferences using Bonschoo's test.
+- ✍️ &nbsp; Conducts pairwise comparisons of maximum lifespan across different treatments or conditions and assesses the significance of group differences using Bonschoo's test.
-- ✍️ &nbsp; Adjusts p-value for multiple tests using the desired method (BH, FDR...).
+- ✍️ &nbsp; Corrects p-values for multiple tests using the specified method, such as Benjamini-Hochberg (BH), False Discovery Rate (FDR), or others, to account for the increased risk of type I errors associated with multiple comparisons.

 <h3> Installation </h3>